kandanapp/kandan/README.md

     heroku create --stack cedar
     git push heroku master
     heroku run rake db:migrate kandan:bootstrap && heroku open
+    echo "Done, go forth and chat!"
+    # Not too bad

 Your app should be up and running now.
 The admin email by default is `admin@kandan.me` with password `kandanadmin`, or you can sign up as another user.